Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Prepare Probe Spectroscopy (PrePSy)

 \subsection{Step 3: Measurement}

+The final step is probing/measuring the system with a suitably chosen system observable.
+This system observable is kept constant for all the runs of variations of the projective measurement performed in step 1.
+From the set of these variations, pairs are created for their respective measured signal to be differenced as follows

-The last step is the measurement step where the same system observable is measured over all iterations of projection operator in Step 1.
-The measured signals are then pairwise differenced.
-This will nullify effects other than those caused due to the presence of initial correlations because at the end of Step 1 the difference was only in environment state caused due to presence of initial correlations.
-Hence any additional difference after Step 1 is only because of the presence of initial correlations.
-Each of these $^{N}C_{2}$ pairs is then Fourier transformed to generate the spectrum.
-Figure \ref{fig:PrePSy} shows the complete procedure for Prepare Probe Spectroscopy (PrePSy).
+where $M_i(t_1,t_2)$ is the measured signal where in step 1 the projective measurement was performed along $\ket{i}$.
+Presence of initial correlation leads to difference in the environmental marginal states after step 1.
+This type of difference is now also seen in the system marginal states due to spectroscopy performed in step 2.
+Thus pairwise differencing at the end implies that effectively we are observing the result of spectroscopy performed on only the terms representing the presence of initial correlations.
+Each of these pairs is then Fourier transformed to generate the spectrum.
+The maximum number of pairs possible is $^dC_2$, however all pairs are not required.
+Thus PrePSy scales as $\mathcal{O}(d^2)$ with the system dimensions.
+Figure \ref{fig:PrePSy}.b shows the complete procedure for Prepare Probe Spectroscopy (PrePSy).

-An appropriate choice of the projective measurement, rotation operator of the $\Pi/2$ pulse and final measurement observables will ensure that the initial correlations are always captured by PrePSy as shown in Appendix \ref{appendix:condprep} \& \ref{appendix:Hamil}.
+For zero initial correlations, the total state after step 1 (conditional preparation) will be the same for any projective measurement outcome.
+Thus the total state will also be the same after step 2 (spectroscopy) for any projection operator chosen in step 1 (conditional preparation).
+This is because the same process is performed for all states.
+Hence for any two pairs of different projection operators chosen in step 1 (conditional preparation), the pairwise difference in step 3 (measurement) will give zero if there is no initial correlation.
+Thus if PrePSy detects some signal, it implies the presence of correlations.
+An appropriate choice of the projective measurement, rotation operator of the $\pi/2$ pulse and final measurement operators will ensure that the initial correlations are always almost captured by PrePSy as shown in section 1 \& 2 of Supplementary.
+This will reduce the need to measure all $^dC_2$ pairs.

+The scaling of PrePSy as $\mathcal{O}(d^2)$ is better than process tensor tomography ($\mathcal{O}(d^4)$).
+This independence from the environmental dimension provides a huge benefit experimentally.
+Moreover if the entities in the environment interacting with the system increase then on an average the correlations with the system will mostly decrease.
+This effect is due to the fact that a small number of environment spins approximates a thermal bath under generic interactions.
+For typical Hamilonians the correlations always decrease with the increase in dimension of the environment generating thermalization \cite{dubey2012approach}.
+This renders PrePSy and other system-environment characterizing tools irrelevant in this regime of large environment dimensions.

+PrePSy scales not only with the system dimensions but also with sampling being done in $t_1$ and $t_2$.
+For a sampling size "$S$" for $t_1$ $\&$ $t_2$ and "$A$" number of averages per sample, there needs to be $(A \times S)^2$ measurements.
+Hence the mean number of runs required such that all the data points for a particular choice of preparation is $({1}/{P(a)})^{(AS)^2}$ where $P(a)$ is the probability of state “$a$”.
+Thus the mean number of runs required for a particular choice of preparation depends directly on the sampling size and indirectly on the system dimensions ($P(a)$ depends on system dimensions).
+Thus PrePSy scales exponentially with the sampling size.